KubaWalczak/YoutubeAPI/README.md

 In order to connect to Google's Cloud Youtube API, this script uses account that was created specifically for that goal and is unused on daily basis.
 ### How to use
+To get started, create google account and log into Google Cloud to create credentials.
+In this case we only need Api key, because we don't gather user info.

-To get started, you need to install some packages.\
+After that you need to install some packages.\
 `pip install pip install --upgrade google-api-python-client`\
 `pip install --upgrade google-auth-oauthlib google-auth-httplib2 from googleapiclient.discovery import build`\
 `pip install json`\